 From time to time the council issues statements and organises public consultation exercises in order to gauge opinion on an issue.
 Please respond to these initiatives, if we lack a response we lack information and so are more likely to make unsatisfactory decisions.

 Use this website to feedback comment on live issues and to submit items for inclusion on the next agenda.

 When does the Parish Council meet?

 Glaisdale Parish Council meets on the third Thursday of every month, normally excepting August and December which meetings are omitted if there is no urgent business.
-This year however, there are changes imposed by the coronavirus pandemic and its necessary restrictions.

 Meetings are normally held in the Robinson Institute at Glaisdale and commence at 7.30pm.

 The Annual Assembly is held prior to the March meeting and is held in the Robinson Institute, Glaisdale and commences at 7.00pm.